-Back in February, we covered the hotel damage that occurred during Katsucon 2016.
-While it remains to be seen how the vandalism will affect future Katsucon events, there does exist a good case study of how hotel vandalism and other incidents caused by con attendees can affect a con’s ability to hold its event consistently.
-I present: RainFurrest 2015.
+Back in February, social media drew attention to the hotel damage that occurred during Katsucon 2016.
+While it remains to be seen how the vandalism will affect future Katsucon events, there does exist a good case study of how hotel vandalism and other convention issues can affect a con’s ability to hold its event consistently.

 RainFurrest, a Seattle furry convention, held its last event in September of 2015.
 Shortly after the con’s conclusion, the convention’s chair posted an open letter to RainFurrest’s attendees, detailing a number of incidents that happened at the convention.

 Not mentioned in the letter, but mentioned in a later breakdown by one of the con’s staffers are that at least two assaults took place, and that the attendees sent to the hospital were sent there due to drug-related issues.

 The con chair made it clear in his letter that, while their venue understood conventions and had been pleasant to work with for years, the hotel was not happy with them and that the future of the convention was at serious risk.

 Although the letter mentioned that the contract for the 2016 event had already been signed, the convention was forced to secure a new venue, which ultimately they were unable to do, killing RainFurrest 2016.

 The following February, the saga leading to RainFurrest’s demise is laid out in detail by the convention’s head of programming.
 They explain that since 2011, the post-con damage reports from the hotel had been significantly higher than other similar events of similar size, and rising, but because they were never considered the convention’s responsibility, nor was their event insurance ever billed for the damages, the con staff never did anything about them.